kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 Luckily, some of the features supported through annotations are now part of the Gateway API (HTTPRoute), primarily:

-* Request redirects (including a TLS redirect).
+* Request redirects (including a TLS redirect)
-* Request/response manipulation.
+* Request/response manipulation
-* Traffic splitting.
+* Traffic splitting
-* Header, cookie, or method-based routing.
+* Header, cookie, or method-based routing

 However, the remaining features remain largely implementation-specific.
 To convert them, consult the Gateway implementation documentation to see